sweeden-ttu/legal-luminary/_pages/texas-law.md

 **Class C Misdemeanor** — Fine only, up to $500.
 No jail time, but still creates a criminal record.

+## Expunction & Dismissal Timelines

+As of January 2025, Chapter 55 of the Texas Code of Criminal Procedure has been renumbered to **Chapter 55A**, which governs expunctions (erasing eligible arrest records).

+- **Waiting periods (no filed charges):** 180 days for Class C misdemeanors, 1 year for Class A/B misdemeanors, and 3 years for felonies when no indictment or information is presented arising from the arrest.
+- **Eligibility highlights:** Cases that end in dismissal, acquittal, pardon, or no-bill by a grand jury may qualify; consult the statute for exclusions and procedural steps.
+- **Effect of expunction:** Approved petitions require agencies to delete or return records related to the expunged arrest.

+**Article 32.01 — Speedy Filing Requirement**

+- **Released on bail:** If no indictment or information is filed within 180 days of arrest, a defendant can move to dismiss under Article 32.01.
+- **Jailed defendants:** When a defendant remains in custody, the state must bring formal charges and supporting evidence within 90 days.
+- These deadlines aim to prevent defendants from being left in limbo; consult an attorney to evaluate whether a motion is available in your case.

 ## Texas Personal Injury Law

 Texas follows a "modified comparative fault" system for personal injury claims.
 Understanding this system is crucial for anyone pursuing compensation for injuries.